zhaoshijie1248/Capstone-zillow-prediction/README.md

 ## Results

-The models' performance on different imputation approaches and PCA are as follows:
+The models' performance on different feature selection approaches and PCA are as follows:

 <img src="img/res.png" alt="image" height="200"  width="400"/>